September and October can be prime time to have a fall garden. The fall garden really does have some advantages for the vegetable gardener.

 Some fall garden ideas and tips:

-~Besides a fall crop for your Mexican dishes, cilantro sown from seed now will bring a free ‘volunteer’ spring crop if you let it drop the seeds later this winter.
+~As a fall garden crop for your Mexican dishes, cilantro sown from seed now will bring a free ‘volunteer’ spring crop if you let it drop the seeds later this winter.
 Just turn it under as a green manure before planting again in the spring.
 The early green freshness of cilantro WOWS me after a long, hard winter!

 ~Give your perennial chive plant a haircut in anytime now, and it will send up pretty new silvery-blue tops to adorn your autumn soups, baked potatoes, and dips.